Jay Chhaniyara

 Jay Chhaniyara (born 22 October 1993) is an Indian stand-up comedian.
 A performer since the age of six, he came to public attention following appearances on Star One's The Great Indian Laughter Challenge.
-He has also performed on Zee TV in Aashayein, and on SAB TV's Taarak Mehta Ka Ooltah Chashmah in 2011 during Gokuldham Khel Mahotsav.
-Chhaniyara has cerebral palsy.
+He has also performed on Zee TV in Aashayein, and on SAB TV longest show Taarak Mehta Ka Ooltah Chashmah in 2011 during Gokuldham Khel Mahotsav.
+Chhaniyara was diagnosed with cerebral palsy at an early age.

 Early life

 Jay Chhaniyara was born in Rajkot, Gujarat.
-His father is a retired government servant.
-His mother is a housewife.
-He has an elder brother.
+His father is a retired government servant in water supply board, His mother is a housewife.
+He has an elder brother named Ravi.

 Career

 Chhaniyara started to perform to his family as a child to deal with the pain of operations.
 His parents arranged for him to perform publicly during the Gujarati festival of Navratra.
 The audiences were enthralled and there was a standing ovation for him.